Albert0i/RU301/topology2.md

 How many shards need to agree that a fellow shard is offline before fail-over is triggered?
 Well that's configurable.
 And you could set it up when you create a cluster.
 But there are some very important guidelines that you need to follow.
 To prevent something called a *split brain* situation in a Redis cluster, always keep an odd number of primary shards and two replicas per primary shard.
 Split brain situation is a very common issue in the world of distributed systems.
 A popular solution is to always keep an odd number of shards in your cluster.
 Again, to prevent this kind of conflict, always keep the odd number of primary shards and two replicas per primary shard.

+**Addendum**

+Sharding, in a way, resembles [Partitioning](https://dev.mysql.com/doc/refman/8.0/en/partitioning-overview.html) in Relational Database.

+> The SQL standard does not provide much in the way of guidance regarding the physical aspects of data storage.
+The SQL language itself is intended to work independently of any data structures or media underlying the schemas, tables, rows, or columns with which it works.
+Nonetheless, most advanced database management systems have evolved some means of determining the physical location to be used for storing specific pieces of data in terms of the file system, hardware or even both.
+In MySQL, the InnoDB storage engine has long supported the notion of a tablespace (see Section 17.6.3, “Tablespaces”), and the MySQL Server, even prior to the introduction of partitioning, could be configured to employ different physical directories for storing different databases.

+> Partitioning takes this notion a step further, by enabling you to distribute portions of individual tables across a file system according to rules which you can set largely as needed.
+In effect, different portions of a table are stored as separate tables in different locations.
+The user-selected rule by which the division of data is accomplished is known as a partitioning function, which in MySQL can be the modulus, simple matching against a set of ranges or value lists, an internal hashing function, or a linear hashing function.
+The function is selected according to the partitioning type specified by the user, and takes as its parameter the value of a user-supplied expression.
+This expression can be a column value, a function acting on one or more column values, or a set of one or more column values, depending on the type of partitioning that is used.

 ### VII.
 Creating a Redis Cluster
 #### Step 1